-To estimate the blip parameters $\bpsi$ consistently, we require that the penalized model satisfies the following properties: (a) no false exclusion of tailoring variables, and (b) the selected model has the strong heredity property, i.e., $\widehat\psi_j \neq 0 \implies \widehat\beta_j\neq 0$ (without loss of generality, assume that $x^{\psi}$ has the same ``ordering'' as $x^{\beta}$).
-Many penalty functions can yield a model that has variable selection consistency, i.e., no false inclusion and no false exclusion, for example, LASSO \citep{lasso}, SCAD \citep{SCAD}, and adaptive LASSO \citep{adaptive}.
-However, these methods all fail to achieve the strong heredity property, thus, further work is required to implement them in this setting. \citet{bian}, borrowing on the work in \citet{choi} and \citet{sahir} used the reparametrization to ensure strong heredity when using penalization in the context of ITR.
-Here, we modify the adaptive LASSO penalty, and show that by using these modified adaptive weights, not only can the blip parameters be unbiasedly estimated (asymptotically), but also the strong heredity constraint can be met.
+To estimate the blip parameters, $\bpsi$, consistently, we require that the penalized model satisfies the following properties: (a) no false exclusion of tailoring variables, and (b) the selected model has the strong heredity property, i.e., $\widehat\psi_j \neq 0 \implies \widehat\beta_j\neq 0$ (i.e., without loss of generality, assume that $x^{\psi}$ has the same ``ordering'' as $x^{\beta}$).
+Many penalty functions can yield a model that has variable selection consistency, i.e., no false inclusion and no false exclusion; for example, lasso, SCAD \citep{SCAD}, and adaptive lasso \citep{adaptive}.
+However, these methods all fail to achieve the strong heredity property.
+Thus, further work is required to implement them in this setting. \citet{bian} used reparametrization to ensure strong heredity when using penalization in the context of ITR.
+Here, we modify the adaptive lasso penalty and show using these modified adaptive weights allows not only the strong heredity constraint to be met, but also the (asymptotically) unbiased estimation of blip parameters.